harutekku/Yun/README.md

 As in other languages, `main` function with no arguments and not returning any value is an entry point.
-Every function definition starts with an attribute list.
+Every function defintion starts with an attribute list.
 Attribute `registers` indicates how many registers a function needs for its internal use and for storing its arguments.
 For instance: